Hauneck: Community council

 The municipal election held on 26 March 2006 yielded the following results:

 The community's executive (Gemeindevorstand) is made up of six members, with four seats allotted to the SPD, one to the CDU and 1 to the FWG.

 Mayor

 The mayor Stephan Bolender (SPD) was elected on 16 January 2022 with 74% of the vote.

 Coat of arms

 The community's arms might be described thus: Argent a bend wavy azure between seven mullets of six gules.

 The wavy bend (diagonal stripe) stands for the Haune, which flows through the community.
 The mullets of six (six-pointed stars) symbolize the community's seven constituent communities.

 Economy and infrastructure

 Transport

-Hauneck lies right on Bundesstraße 4, right near interchange 32 (Bad Hersfeld).
+Hauneck lies right on Autobahn/highway/Autoroute 4, right near interchange 32 (Bad Hersfeld).
 Bundesstraße 27 runs along the Haune through the community.
 The Bebra–Fulda railway runs through Hauneck.